lmc2179/lmc2179.github.io/drafts/statistical_qa.md

 luckily its easy

-Definitions: What is a unit, what is a good enough unit
+Definitions: What is a unit of output, what is a "good enough quality" unit

 # A touch of statistics makes QA much easier